adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 If you have made it this far, it is clear that you believe in users first and that Progressive Enhancement is the way to enable that belief.

-In order to provide a core experience, it is vital that the site works without Javascript because that is the experience a user will get when the Javascript *is* enabled but incapable of running for various reasons (as discussed earlier).
+In order to provide a core experience, it is vital that the site works without Javascript because that is the experience a user will get when Javascript *is* enabled but incapable of running for whatever reason.

 Then, in order to determine that the browser can provide the enhanced experience you must detect and where necessary test *all of the features* used by your application *before* your application  uses them.
 This is vital in ensuring the page is not irrevocably broken.

 The only way to reliably do this is through facades.
-A library that employs Progressive Enhancement *must* provide a dynamic API that lets you ask questions of it, abstracting the complexity away from the calling application in the process.
-It should look something like:
+A library that employs Progressive Enhancement *must* provide a dynamic API.
+Dynamic in that it adapts and changes based on the environment.
+This is how it basically looks in code form:

 	if(lib.hasFeatures('find', 'addListener', 'storeValue')) {
 		var el = lib.find('.whatever');